 - A plan that supports Ealing’s local Variation-Green Infrastructure: Policy 2.18 of the Development Management plan, the network of Open and Green Spaces.

 - A development that does not compromise the visual openness or heritage value of this Metropolitan Open Land, and the surrounding open views to both Hanwell and Norwood Green.

-- A plan that allows and complements the coherence this green and open space affords, being within the Brent River park (designated by the Greater London Authority as a Grade 1 Site of Borough Importance for Nature Conservation for its flora and fauna) and maintains its integrity in fulfilling the complementary functions of nature conservation, heritage conservation and recreation as an overriding principle governing its use.
+- A plan that allows and complements the coherence this green and open space affords, being designated by the Greater London Authority as a Grade 1 Site of Borough Importance for Nature Conservation for its flora and fauna) and maintains its integrity in fulfilling the complementary functions of nature conservation, heritage conservation and recreation as an overriding principle governing its use.

 - A plan that does not increase the existing development footprint, complementing the Metropolitan Open land and the ‘countryside’ feel of the area.

 - A plan that protects this Site of Importance for Nature Conservation in its entirety and keeps the land open to all, for generations to come.